jyoti-1233/SQL_Projects/ReadMe.md

-This Repository contains details of all my SQL Projects,please open respective folder for detailed info of any project

 # SQL Portfolio Projects
 Welcome to this repository showcasing my proficiency in SQL 👋 —an amalgamation of solo projects and practical applications during my exploration of SQL, machine learning, and other data analytics courses.
 Within these digital corridors, you'll encounter an array of meticulously crafted SQL queries and scripts.
-These exemplify my adeptness in database management, ranging from data cleansing and intricate queries to the implementation of strategies for database optimization.This Repository contains details of all my SQL Projects,please open respective folder for detailed info of any project
+These exemplify my adeptness in database management, ranging from data cleansing and intricate queries to the implementation of strategies for database optimization.

+please open respective folder for detailed info of any project

 Project Name  |
 ------------- |